myself379/static-site/content/posts/neo-vim-conqurer-of-completion.md

 ?>
 ```

-Each facade implementation are called via the `__callStatic()` and Laravel simpl
-y pulled out the existing Singleton from the bags of Inversion of Control (IoC)
+Each facade implementation are called via the `__callStatic()` and Laravel simply pulled out the existing Singleton from the bags of Inversion of Control (IoC) container.
-container.
 Simply put, IoC is the implementation of Dependency Injection.

-With this Facades, we developers simply use the functionality provides by Larave
-l applications, which makes us easily write fluent codes.
+With this Facades, we developers simply use the functionality provides by Laravel applications, which makes us easily write fluent codes.

 Due to this implementation, IDE unable to map the underlying facade.
-Hence to so
-lve that issue, we need a way to build the "bridge" that allow the IDE to connec
-t the dots and make its way into `vendor/laravel/illuminate`.
+Hence to solve that issue, we need a way to build the "bridge" that allows the IDE to connect the dots and make its way into `vendor/laravel/illuminate`.

-Lucky for us, Barryvdh has thought of one solution for us, by generate an IDE he
-lper class that allow IDE to reads the contents and maps into the underlying Lar
+Lucky for us, Barryvdh has thought of one solution for us, by generate an IDE helper class that allows IDE to reads the contents and maps into the underlying Laravel implementation.
-avel implementation.

 Simply install `barryvdh/laravel-ide-helper` and configure it.